W2 Professor and Lise Meitner Group Leader of the Pan African

 A website on the group's work is currently under construction.

-The group currently consists of five postdoctoral researchers:
+The group currently consists of six postdoctoral researchers:

 Dr James Blinkhorn, as director of fieldwork and geoarchaeologist